CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Introduction

-Nonetheless, attempts at automating proofs about computational protocol models have emerged. \textsc{EasyCrypt}~\cite{easycrypt} is a cryptographic proof checker, simplifying reasoning about probabilistic computations in an adversarial setting, which is typically used to prove the security of cryptographic schemes. \textsc{CryptoVerif}~\cite{cryptoverif} automates the type of game-based proofs conducted by cryptographers and scales to cryptographic protocols, although it is restricted to stateless protocols.
+Nonetheless, a few approaches automating computational proofs emerged over the years, such as \textsc{EasyCrypt}~\cite{easycrypt}, a cryptographic proof checker that simplifies reasoning about probabilistic computations in an adversarial setting and is typically used to prove the security of cryptographic schemes, and \textsc{CryptoVerif}~\cite{cryptoverif}, a protocol verifier that automates the type of game-based proofs conducted by cryptographers and scales to cryptographic protocols, although it is restricted to stateless ones.

-More recently, various approaches tried to merge the symbolic and computational protocol models to obtain the best of the two worlds, i.e., the ease of proofs and expressiveness of the former with the strong cryptographic security guarantees of the latter.
-In particular, this line of research led to the design of the \emph{Computationally Complete Symbolic Attacker} (CCSA) cryptographic model and its accompanying BC~logic~\cite{bana_towards_2012,bana_computationally_2014,banaComputationallyCompleteSymbolic2013}; this framework supports both trace properties and observational equivalence and aims of opening the door to strong, computationally sound, automated verification.
+Recently, various approaches tried to merge the symbolic and computational protocol models to obtain the best of the two worlds, i.e., the ease of proofs and expressiveness of the former with the strong cryptographic guarantees of the latter.
+In particular, Bana and Comon-Lundh designed the \emph{Computationally Complete Symbolic Attacker} (CCSA) model and its accompanying \BCLogic~\cite{long_bana_towards_2012,bana_computationally_2014,banaComputationallyCompleteSymbolic2013}, which later evolved into a fragment of higher-order logic~\cite{BaeldeKoutsosLallemand2023}. \BCLogic supports both trace properties and observational equivalence and aims at opening the door to formal, computationally sound verification, although proofs in \BCLogic had long to be done by hand.

+Recently, a breakthrough in the mechanization of proofs in the \BCLogic has materialized in the interactive \msquirrel proof assistant~\cite{squirrel}, which supports both trace properties and observational equivalence. \msquirrel pushed further developments of the CCSA, such as the support for stateful protocols~\cite{baelde_cracking_2022}, post-quantum security~\cite{cremersLogicInteractiveProver2022}, and proof composition~\cite{composition_framework_2020}. \msquirrel is an interactive theorem prover that is effective in yielding machine-checked proofs but does not provide full automation and requires expertise in both cryptography and logic.